microsoft/TemplateStudio/docs/activation.md

 ### Activation flow

-The following flowchart shows the Activation proccess that starts with an app lifecycle event and ends with StartupAsync method call.
+The following flowchart shows the Activation proccess that starts with one of the app lifecycle event and ends with the StartupAsync call.

+**Lifecycle event  `OnLaunched`, `OnActivated` or `OnBackgroundActivated`**

+Activation starts from one of the app lifecycle events: `OnLaunched`, `OnActivated` or `OnBackgroundActivated`.
+All call a common entry point for activation in ActivationService.ActivateAsync().

+![](resources/activation/AppLifecycleEvent.png)

 **ActivateAsync**

-Activation starts from an app lifecycle event: `OnLaunched`, `OnActivated` or `OnBackgroundActivated`.

-![](resources/activation/AppLifecycleEvent.png)

-The flowchart shows that the first in ActivateAsync is to call InitializeAsync and do the ShellCreation, both actions are excluded from background running (IsInteractive check).
-If you have added an Identity feature to your app, this block also will include code for Identity configuration and SilentLogin.
+The first calls in ActivateAsync are InitializeAsync() and the ShellCreation in case you activation is interactive.
+If you added an Identity feature to your app, code for Identity configuration and SilentLogin will be included here too.

-After this first block, the flowchart calls to HandleActivation (explained below).
+After this first block, HandleActivation is called (more details below).

 ![](resources/activation/ActivateAsync.png)

 **IsInteractive**

-All interactions with the app window and navigations are only available when the activation arguments extend from IActivatedEventArgs, this allows ActivationService runs activation code on running background task without activating the window.
+Interactions with the app window and navigations are only available when the activation arguments extend from IActivatedEventArgs.
+An example for non-interactive activation is activation from a background Task.

 **InitializeAsync**

-InitializeAsync contains static or singleton services initialization for services that are going to be used as ActivationHandler.
+InitializeAsync contains services initialization for services that are going to be used as ActivationHandler.
 This method is called before the window is activated.
-The code in this method runs while the splash screen is shown, initializations from classes different from ActivationHandlers should be placed at StartupAsync method.
+Only code that needs to be executed before app activation should be places here, as the splash screen is shown while this code is executed.

 **StartupAsync**

-StartupAsync contains initializations of some classes and start's processes that will be run after the Window is activated.
+StartupAsync contains initializations of other classes that do not need to happen before app activation and start's processes that will be run after the Window is activated.

 **HandleActivation**